 The arguer presents someone who they claim is an authority on a topic but whose views have no credibility about that subject.

 The list of logical fallacies is not exhaustive (yet), but it covers the most common reasoning errors.
-If you want to make sure your arguments are sound and persuasive, use this list to guide what to avoid when writing or speaking with others.
+If you want to ensure your arguments are sound and persuasive, use this list to guide what to avoid when writing or speaking with others.